Match Rules, Procedures and Commands

 RANGE IS CLEAR

-No shooter or other persons may move forward of or from the firing line before this command is given.
-Shooter and officials may then move forward to score, tape, reset targets and pick up brass.
+Shooters may not move forward of firing line before this command is given.
+Once it is, match participants may move forward to score, tape, reset targets and pick up brass.

 We follow the rules, procedures, and commands of several shooting organizations in addition to our specific range rules.
 Competitors must become familiar with all of these rules, procedures, and commands.
 For more information, see: